 There are some general rules when using pain control medications in dogs and cats.
 The first is to give the medication early, before the pain becomes too intense.
 The second is to give lower doses of two or more pain control medications that have different modes of action rather than a higher dose of a single medication.
 Often, what we call a “second tier” medication that is weaker but has fewer side effects is added to a “first tier” medication that is more powerful (but more dangerous) in order to keep the first tier drug dose low.

 Doses need to always be kept to the bare minimum that gives your pet acceptable relief.
 Older patients generally need lower doses less frequently than younger, more robust, pets.
 Its also wise to check your pet’s kidney and liver function before and during the use of most pain control medications.

 The Non-steroidal Anti-inflammatory Agents (NSAIDs) :

 This section pretty much repeats the information in another article I wrote on managing arthritis in older dogs.
 That article discusses safer, non-drug , option to help pets in pain.
 You can read that article here.

-Cats do not tolerate NSAIDs of any kind well.
-The only approved NSAID for cats in the United States is meloxicam (Metacam) ; and it is only approved for a single post-surgical injection to relieve pain.
+Cats do not tolerate the long term use of NSAIDs of any kind well.
+The only approved NSAID for cats through 2020 in the United States is meloxicam (Metacam®) ; and it is only approved for a single post-surgical injection to relieve pain.
 The dose must be exactly correct for the cat’s weight.
-If it is given longer to cats, it often causes severe kidney damage.
-Some of these unfortunate cats can be saved with intensive intravenous fluids given for a number of weeks, but some of them can’t (ref)
+If it is given longer to cats, it has been known to cause severe kidney damage.
+Some of these unfortunate cats can be saved with intensive intravenous fluids given for a number of weeks, but some of them can’t

 The Side effects Of All NSAIDs